DIPLOMA – Evaluation of the national NHS Diabetes Prevention Programme

 - if the programme is delivering value for money, and

 - to advise what could be done to achieve long-term sustainability nationwide.

-DIPLOMA is a comprehensive programme of work, led by researchers from The University of Manchester and University College London.
+DIPLOMA was a comprehensive programme of work, led by researchers from The University of Manchester and University College London.
 It comprised of nine distinct but complimentary work packages, which made use of both quantitative and qualitative methods to assess the following:

 - Access and equality - whether the programme provides fair access for all patients;

 - Implementation - exploring how implementation differs across the country;

 - Service delivery and fidelity - checking what is being delivered and how it compares to expectations;